 - Define your scope.
 Fill in cost data for the components that are relevant for your project.

-- Enter your cost data in the ‘Construction and deconstruction costs’ tab.
+- Enter your cost data in the ‘Building Materials’ tab.
 Quantity expresses the area/number for the cost element and the Unit cost expresses the cost per one unit.
 If you know the lump sum, add value to the Total costs.
 Define BCIS category to your selected LCC components in the comment row.

 - Fill in Deconstruction costs by providing typical deconstruction cost based on the area (£/m2).